jturn08/smarthome/home-assistant/hassio-thin-client-setup.md

 3. Home Assistant Operating System will install, and after a few moments, you'll be able to reach Home Assistant on http://homeassistant.local:8123.

 ## Conclusion
-Congratulations on successfully installing Home Assistant OS on a thin client.
+Congratulations on successfully installing Home Assistant OS on a thin client!
 You can follow [Onboarding Home Assistant guide](https://www.home-assistant.io/getting-started/onboarding/) to continue setup.
 If you are migrating from another device, you can restore from a `.tar` backup file and have all your configuration and settings restored in seconds.